QGreenland-Net/adc-k8s-deploy-exploration/README.md

 # ADC k8s Deployment Exploration

+This repository has been archived.

-This repository contains code & configuration for a test deployment to ADC's kubernetes test cluster.
+This repository was created to explore the use of helm for a test deployment to ADC's kubernetes test cluster.

+Refer to the [ogdc-helm](https://github.com/qgreenland-net/ogdc-helm) repository for the latest developments on helm configurations for the OGDC stack.

+## Using helm

 Good places to start: